Daniellunsc/Daniellunsc/README.md

 ### Hi, I'm Daniel, Software Engineer from Brasilia, Brazil 👋

-- 🔭 I’m currently working on Nubank.
+- 🔭 I’m currently working at Nubank.
 - 🌱 I’m currently learning Algorithms and Distributed Systems!
 - 👯 I’m looking to collaborate on ideas that can make people's life easier!
 - 💬 Ask me about anything you want!